SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose privacy preserving logistic regression and neural networks with distributed decryption protocol based on MKTFHE.
-Firstly, we introduce secret sharing to protect the partial decryption and final decryption.
-Secondly, we design $homogenizer$ and $compare\ quads$ to implement our proposed MKTFHE friendly activation function.
-Then, we utilize them to train privacy preserving logistic regression and privacy preserving neural networks.
-Finally, we formalize our distributed privacy preserving machine learning framework.
+In this paper, we implement privacy-preserving logistic regression and neural networks with a distributed decryption protocol based on MKTFHE.
+Firstly, we introduce secret sharing to protect partial decryption and final decryption.
+Secondly, we design \emph{homogenizer} and \emph{compare quads} to implement our proposed MKTFHE-friendly activation function.
+Then, we utilize them to train privacy-preserving logistic regression and privacy-preserving neural networks.
+Finally, we formalize our distributed privacy-preserving machine learning framework.
 The experimental results show that the efficiency of our distributed decryption protocol is acceptable.
-Compared with using Sigmoid function, with our activation function, the efficiency is greatly improved and the accuracy is basically unchanged.
+Compared with using the Sigmoid function, the efficiency is greatly improved with our activation function and the accuracy is basically unchanged.